coymeetsworld/pomodoro-timer/readme.md

 ## Description

 This is a productivity application that implements [The Pomodoro Technique](http://cirillocompany.de/pages/pomodoro-technique).
-It's used to break time devoted to deep work into chunks called *pomodoros* that are separated by *breaks* in time.
+The Pomodoro Technique is a time management system used to create blocks of time called *pomodoros* that are devoted to performing work.
+The pomodoros are spaced out between *breaks* in time used to step away from the work and rest.

 ## Live Demo